Why Web Design Is Important: Coaching Website Best Practices

 ➡️Don’t be afraid to use plenty of white space – break up the text visually with columns, short paragraphs and plenty of images.

-➡️Add in CTA (call to action) buttons in a colour that stands out.
-Don’t give these obscure titles like “I’m in”, label them clearly, e.g. “book now”, “schedule a free clarity session”.
+➡️Add CTA (call to action) buttons in a colour that stands out.
+Don’t give these obscure titles like “I’m in”, label them clearly, e.g. “book now”, or “schedule a free clarity session”.

-➡️ Add a photo of you smiling and looking approachable.
+➡️ Add a photo of you smiling and looking approachable, professional headshots will elevate your site,

 ➡️ Add your title and again make it really clear who you help and with what.